 Lincoln County has a riparian protection ordinance to reduce impacts of rural residential development and certain other land uses on near-stream conditions.

-Numerous Mid-Coast water bodies are water quality limited for not meeting one or more water quality parameters, such as temperature, dissolved oxygen, or E. coli.
+Oregon’s 2018/2020 Integrated Report and Assessment Database identifies Mid-Coast water bodies that are water quality limited for not meeting one or more water quality parameters, such as temperature, dissolved oxygen, or E. coli.

-About four miles of beaches in the Mid-Coast are listed as water quality limited for enterococcus, which can cause illness from contact recreation, such as swimming.
+The Oregon Health Authority issues health advisories for multiple beaches in the Mid-Coast during the past decade for elevated enterococcus levels, which can cause illness from contact recreation, such as swimming.

 Surface water is the primary source of drinking water for nearly all of the municipal and community water providers in the Mid-Coast.

 Several water providers in the Mid-Coast use groundwater.
-Common groundwater contaminants include arsenic, lead, nitrates, and fecal coliform bacteria.
+Common groundwater contaminants that are monitored include arsenic, lead, nitrates, and fecal coliform bacteria.

-Numerous organizations and various private entities conduct periodic water quality monitoring activities in the Mid-Coast.
+Several organizations and various private entities conduct periodic water quality monitoring activities in the Mid-Coast.

-Numerous state and federal statutes and implementing regulations direct the management of water quality in Oregon (see Appendix F).
-In addition, other programs with water quality regulations include the Oregon’s Groundwater Quality Protection Rules, Underground Injection Control Rules, NPDES and WPCF Permits Program Rules, Reclaimed Water Program Rules, Hazardous Waste Management Program, Underground Storage Tank Program, Municipal Solid Waste Program, the Oregon Groundwater Quality Protection Act of 1989, and Biosolids Program regulating biosolids through the Oregon Department of Environmental Quality.
+As shown above, a combination of state and federal statutes and implementing regulations direct the management of water quality in Oregon (see Appendix F).
+Oregon Department of Environmental Quality administers the following water quality : Oregon’s Groundwater Quality Protection Rules, Underground Injection Control Rules, National Pollutant Discharge Elimination System (NPDES) and Water Pollution Control Facility (WPCF) Permits Program Rules, Reclaimed Water Program Rules, Hazardous Waste Management Program, Underground Storage Tank Program, Municipal Solid Waste Program, the Oregon Groundwater Quality Protection Act of 1989, and Biosolids.

 Water Quality Monitoring

-The Mid-Coast Watersheds Council, Siletz Watershed Council, and the Yaquina Watershed Council collaborate with the Lincoln County SWCD, which periodically conducts much of the water quality monitoring in the Mid-Coast.
+The Mid-Coast Watersheds Council, Siletz Watershed Council, and the Yaquina Watershed Council collaborate with the Lincoln County SWCD, which periodically conducts water quality monitoring in the Mid-Coast.
 The Siletz Tribes has an established water quality monitoring program.
-Also, the Alsea Watershed Study is a paired watershed study that assessed the impacts of forest practices on water quality, aquatic habitat, and salmon.
+Also, the Alsea Watershed Study is a paired watershed study that assessed the impacts of private forest practices on water quality, aquatic habitat, and salmon.

 The Oregon Department of Environmental Quality monitors and evaluates water quality via the Ambient Monitoring Network and Oregon Water Quality Index, watershed monitoring Total Maximum Daily Loads (TMDLs), toxics monitoring, biomonitoring, Oregon Beach Monitoring Program, Volunteer Water Quality Monitoring, Groundwater Monitoring, and National Aquatic Resource Surveys.
 Information about all of these programs and the water quality database can be found here.
 Water Quality Assessment/303d list information from DEQ can be found here.
 And a collection of DEQ’s ambient water quality, watershed and groundwater monitoring project reports can be accessed here.